noClaps/project-euler/notes.md

 So going through the forums, I found a commenter from 2004 (mather) who suggested a pretty good algorithm.
 I've implemented it and it runs about 2.5x faster than my original code in TypeScript alone.
 I'll leave both implementations in TS for now, but when I write the solution in C, I'll remove the TS code.

 I've finally written the older solutions in C. I have no clue how I'm supposed to write the solutions to 14 and 16, since they deal with arrays and strings, which are my weaknesses in C. I guess I'll just skip them and move on, and maybe come back to them later if I'm more comfortable with them.
 I don't really see why I would be, considering I barely use C for anything other than Project Euler, and I get very little practice in it.
 But I suppose we'll see how it goes.

+## Problem 19

+My solution to this problem feels a little bit like cheating since I have a book (_Secrets of Mental Math_ by Arthur Benjamin and Michael Shermer) that has a way to check the day of the week that every single day in the 20th and 21st centuries is on.
+It's a fairly simple calculation once you know the method, and I got the solution to it fairly easily.